cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 ### Taking advantage of github issues

-Another possibility is to keep track of the simulations are a collection of issues.
+Instead of having tables, another possibility is to keep track of the simulations are a collection of issues.
 [https://github.com/swrneale/amwg_dev/issues](https://github.com/swrneale/amwg_dev/issues)

 Each simulation will correspond to a single issue.
 We will use a template to enter the simulations and specify: